fa-alvarez/python-examples/README.md

 ### clothing1.py
 In this example we have a base class called Clothing.
 A second class, called Shirt, inherits methods from the Clothing class.

+### clothing2.py
+This script shows the current clothing stock by material.
+First, it adds up 6 cotton shirts followed by 4 cotton sweatpants.
+Finally, it prints out the result.